Elise McCune is an Australian, Melbourne-based international author.

 With the castle setting and family secrets the novel fits into the gothic genre, but ironically sans the cold and dark of the customary gothic, swapping it instead for tropical rain forest setting.
 Elise has given us a novel of rare beauty that matches that of the exquisite forest setting.
 Paula Xiberras, Tasmanian Times

 I am currently writing my second novel.
-One narrative thread is set in southwestern Australia and the other in the lovely Tumut Valley in New South Wales, Australia with some chapters set in 1920’s London.
+One narrative thread is set in southwestern Australia and the other in the lovely Tumut Valley in New South Wales, Australia with several chapters set in 1920’s London.

 Book Club discussion questions are on this blog at the Castle of Dreams page.